 This course will enable students to understand how components of residential buildings are assembled to create habitable and usable spaces.
-Students will explore how the characteristics of various construction materials used in interior finishing are applied.
-Students are introduced to the principles of services and facilities for comfort and energy performance of residential buildings, including in 3D digital environment.View full course details
+Students will explore the characteristics of various construction materials used in interior finishing.
+Students are introduced to the principles and applications of services and facilities for comfort and energy performance of residential buildings.View full course details

 Course code: 218103 Construction Design and Drawings credits 15

-This course introduces students to basic design, production and interpretation of construction design and drawings.
-Students will learn basic design principles and will produce 2D and 3D drawings using drafting software.View full course details
+This course introduces students to the production and interpretation of construction design and drawings.
+Students will learn basic design principles and produce two-dimensional technical drawings and three-dimensional models manually and using drafting software.View full course details

 Course code: 218105 Integrating Design and Delivery in Built Environment credits 15

 This course examines the nature and operations of the New Zealand construction industry.
 It examines the role and responsibilities of key industry players, their interactions and inter-relationships towards design and delivery of construction projects as a pre-cursor to implementing a collaborative working platform such as Building Information Modelling (BIM).
 The course reviews the legal position of the Treaty of Waitangi in relation to construction projects in New Zealand.View full course details

 Course code: 218106 Construction Health, Safety and Wellbeing credits 15